willhk10/Pi-in-the-Sky/README.md

     * How to store PCB to have minimal damage if parachute fails
     * Where to tie parachute to rocket with most stability and with least tangled cords

+# 3.7.22
+### Work Done -
+* Starting cutting of fixed PCB
+* Determined location of PCB will be in the middle compartment for the time being, and created a location to put the Copper shot for the weight of the rocket.